Laravel-Backpack/docs/4.0/crud-fields.md

 ```

 So you should use [attribute casting](https://mattstauffer.co/blog/laravel-5.0-eloquent-attribute-casting) in your model, to cast the video as ```array``` or ```object```.

+Vimeo does not require an API key in order to query their DB, but YouTube does, even though their free quota is generous.
+You can get a free Youtube API Key inside [Google Developers Console](https://console.developers.google.com/) ([video tutorial here](https://www.youtube.com/watch?v=pP4zvduVAqo)).

 <a name="view"></a>